 Biomedical Engineering

-The Joint Biomedical Engineering Graduate Program is administered by the combined biomedical engineering graduate faculty from both North Carolina State University and University of North Carolina at Chapel Hill.
+The Joint Department of Biomedical Engineering Graduate Program is administered by the combined biomedical engineering graduate faculty from both North Carolina State University and University of North Carolina at Chapel Hill.
 The joint program also has close working relations with the Research Triangle Institute and industry within the Research Triangle area.
 These associations enable students to obtain research training in a wide variety of fields and facilitate the selection and performance of dissertation research.
-The department, thus, provides students with excellent opportunities to realize the goal of enhancing medical care through the application of modern technology.
+Thus, the department, thus, provides students with excellent opportunities to realize the goal of enhancing medical care through the application of modern technology.

-Students enter this program with backgrounds in engineering, physical science, mathematics or biological science.
+Students typically enter this program with backgrounds in engineering, physical science, mathematics or biological science.
 Curricula are tailored to fit the needs and develop the potential of individual students.
-In addition, courses in statistics, mathematics, life sciences and engineering sciences provide a well-rounded background of knowledge and skills.
+In addition, courses in statistics, mathematics, life sciences and engineering provide a well-rounded background of knowledge and skills.

 Admission Requirements

-Students should have a good working knowledge of mathematics at least through differential equations, plus two years of physical or engineering science and basic courses in biological science.
-Deficiencies in preparation can be made up in the first year of graduate training
+Students should have a good working knowledge of mathematics at least through differential equations, plus two years of physical science or engineering and basic courses in biological science.
+Deficiencies in preparation can be made up in the first year of graduate training.

 Faculty